rafap1/tf2025/labs/lab_03_ec2_count/README_lab_03_ec2_count.md

 - Note the 3 aws_instance resources indexed from 0 - 2 (count=0, count=1, count=2)
 - Try exploring the state of one of the instances created.
 Single quotes are important!

-echo 'aws_instance.server[0]' | terraform console
+terraform state show 'aws_instance.server[1]'

+(note single quotes)

-- You will get a lot of output about the first instance (0)
+- You will get a lot of output about the second instance [1]

 ## Using Terraform console